barmalei/zebkit/src/jekyll/docs.layouts.md

 ### List layout

-List layout manager treats children components as sequence of list items ordered vertically.
+List layout manager treats child components as sequence of list items ordered vertically.
 The items can be either aligned horizontally or stretched to occupy the whole available horizontal space.

 {% include zsample.html canvas_id='layoutSample2' title='List layout' %}